 A very important feature of international logistics is the difference in the logistics environment.
-Different countries have different laws that are compatible with logistics, which increases the complexity of international logistics; the different levels of economic development of science and technology in different countries make international logistics under the support of different technologies has led to a decline in the operation level of the entire international logistics system; the different standards of different countries will make it difficult for the international logistics system to establish a unified standard; the national conditions of different countries will inevitably cause great limitations on international logistics.
+Different countries have different laws that are compatible with logistics, which increases the complexity of international logistics; the different levels of economic development of science and technology in different countries make international logistics under the support of different technological conditions, even because some regions simply cannot The application of certain technologies has led to a decline in the operation level of the entire international logistics system; the different standards of different countries will make it difficult for the international logistics system to establish a unified standard; the national conditions of different countries will inevitably cause great limitations on international logistics.